 Receipt of a subpoena should never be ignored.
 As part of the litigation process, failure to respond to (or appear for) a subpoena is a violation that may result in a contempt of court charge.
 Individuals who fail to comply with a valid subpoena may face fines, imprisonment, or both until the document or testimony requested is produced.

-Litigation Attorneys in Milwaukee, Wisconsin | Kerkman Wagner & Dunn
+Litigation Attorneys in Milwaukee, Wisconsin | Kerkman & Dunn

-At Kerkman Wagner & Dunn, we understand the in-depth process of litigation, and our experienced attorneys take pride in handling each aspect of a case with a common-sense approach and personalized service.
+At Kerkman & Dunn, we understand the in-depth process of litigation, and our experienced attorneys take pride in handling each aspect of a case with a common-sense approach and personalized service.
 While every lawsuit and legal proceeding is different, we ensure our clients are prepared for what’s to come, and are informed and educated about their rights and responsibilities throughout the process.
 If you have been served with a subpoena and have questions about what is being asked of you, do not hesitate to contact us today.